rocksolidwebdesign/Zend-Framework-Doctrine-2-Example/README.rst

     delete

-This is  probably the primary integration  point of interest if you want to use something as a reference to start writing your own models from this example app.
+This is  probably the primary integration  point of interest if you want to use something as a reference to start with.

 This is what actually uses the Doctrine ORM from within Zend Framework, so  you can  see how  to both  get access  to the